ENT (Head and Neck)

 The Head and Neck Pathology Division (HNPD), directed by Dr. Peter Sadow, is a vibrant clinical service at Massachusetts General Hospital and one of the highest volume divisions of the Mass General Pathology Service.
 This subspecialty division is responsible for providing surgical pathology services for Mass General as well as for the Department of Otolaryngology (ENT) at Massachusetts Eye and Ear (MEE).
 Our greatest service volume comes from our ENT colleagues at MEE, who subspecialize in ENT oncology, otology (and neurootology), rhinology (sinus center), laryngology, thyroid/parathyroid surgery, pediatric otolaryngology and facial plastic surgery.
 At Mass General, most cases come from the Division of Endocrine Surgery (thyroid/parathyroid), as well as the Mass General Voice Center (larynx), Neurosurgery (skull-based tumors typically done alongside MEE-based otolaryngologists) and our distinguished Oral Maxillofacial Surgery colleagues.

-The Mass General HNPD provides consultative diagnostic services to partner institutions, including Martha’s Vineyard Hospital, Nantucket Hospital, Newton-Wellesley Hospital, North Shore Medical Center, Cambridge Health Alliance, and Cooley Dickinson Health.
+The Mass General HNPD provides consultative diagnostic services to partner institutions, including Martha’s Vineyard Hospital, Nantucket Hospital, Newton-Wellesley Hospital, Salem Hospital, Cambridge Health Alliance, and Cooley Dickinson Health.
 More broadly, our pathologists provide consultative services for colleagues and patients who are local, national and international.

 - Peter M. Sadow, MD, PhD - Director, Head and Neck Pathology